LADY IN THE PEW

 Before he could step back, she pulled him in and kissed him on the cheek.
 Her lips were warm, strangely so.
 Damp.
 Not the wet of spit, not the dry of powder.
 Something in between.
 Like a sponge that had been soaking in dishwater.

 He wanted to wipe it off—God, he wanted to—but he didn’t.
 Not there, not then, not with the crowd still drifting around them like curious fish, their half-smiles and polite nods floating in his peripheral vision.
+Above everything, he feared she’d find it disrespectful.
 So he laughed it off, nodded awkwardly, and said something useless like, “You take care now,” before slipping past her and making a beeline for the door.

-It clung to him the way the smell of sulfur hangs after you strike a match, or the invisible weight of a spider you flicked off your shirt but aren’t entirely sure actually left.
-As he walked to his car, the left side of his face—just above the line of the jaw—began to itch.
+As he walked to his car, the left side of his face—just above the line of the jaw—began to tingle.

 A light itch.
 The kind you could ignore.
 The kind you tell yourself is nothing.

-The whole way across the parking lot he could still feel it—her kiss.
+Crossing the parking lot with hurrying feet, he still felt it—her kiss, pressed like a brand.
 The heat of it.
-The wet.
+The wetness.
 The faint, cloying perfume that made him think of closets with no light and cedar blocks gone stale decades ago.
 It wasn’t just a spot on his cheek anymore; it was a presence.
-He could imagine it swirling there beneath the skin, writhing like some pale grub, slick and sightless, curling into a warm pocket of flesh.
+He could imagine it swirling on the surface of his skin, writhing like some pale grub, slick and sightless, curling into a warm pocket of flesh.
 It might as well have been acid—slow, patient acid—working its way down, layer by layer.

 He got into his car like a man reaching the shore after a long swim in cold water—half-relieved, half-trembling.
-With something close to desperation, he yanked up the hem of his shirt and scrubbed it against his face.
-Not a polite dab, not a self-conscious wipe, but a hard, grinding motion, like he was trying to erase a fingerprint left by something you didn’t want in your house.
+With something close to desperation, he yanked up the hem of his shirt and scrubbed it across his face, hard, grinding, like he was trying to erase himself right down to the bone.
+The cotton came away damp, streaked with sweat, dirt and dead skin, but he kept at it, rubbing as if friction alone might scour out the panic.

 He tilted the rearview mirror down.
-The glass caught him square in the eyes, and for one dizzy instant, it wasn’t his own reflection he saw at all but her—standing there.
-Not in the lot.
+The glass caught him square in the eyes, and for one dizzy instant, it wasn’t his own reflection he saw at all but herstanding there.
 Not behind him in the usual way.
 This was worse.
 She was behind his eyes, burned in like the afterimage you get from staring at the sun too long.
 Only this light didn’t fade.

 A sharp rap at the driver’s-side window made him flinch so hard his knee banged the steering column.
 His first thought—absurd, insane—was she’s here, she’s come to finish the job.